 Our Advisor addresses climate risk by evaluating climate change scenarios and adapting its acquisition and portfolio review processes to address climate change vulnerabilities resulting from potential future climate scenarios.
 Physical and transition risks that may result from climate change could have a material adverse effect on our properties, operations and business.
-Our role in assessing and managing these climate-related risks and initiatives is spread across multiple teams within our Advisor, including executive leadership and the Sustainability Committee, acquisitions, risk management, asset management, legal and compliance and research departments.
+Our role in assessing and managing these climate-related risks and initiatives is spread across multiple teams within our Advisor, including executive leadership and the sustainability team, acquisitions, risk management, asset management, legal and compliance and research departments.

 In 2018, we became the first NAV REIT to submit to Global Real Estate Sustainability Benchmark ("GRESB"), a leading global provider of real estate environmental, social and governance benchmarking and performance assessments.
-For 2023, we achieved a 3-star out of 5-star GRESB rating, with a score of 79 out of 100.
-Also in 2023, our properties achieved 18 BREEAM In-Use Certifications, 12 ENERGY STAR Certifications, six Leadership in Energy and Environmental Design certifications and 32 WELL Health Safety Ratings - totaling 51% of our portfolio's square footage with at least one certification.
-We conducted energy efficiency or net zero carbon audits to identify efficiency opportunities at 11 of our properties.
-The Tremont and The Huntington solar project is under construction and will generate an estimated \$35 per year in revenue and we are evaluating additional properties for installation of solar.
-We have installed electric vehicle chargers at nine properties to date with more planned in the future.
-We also engage with our property managers around sustainability on an ongoing basis, including through training programs and providing opportunities for recognition.
+For 2024, we achieved a 2-star out of 5-star GRESB rating, with a score of 75 out of 100.
+Also in 2024, our properties achieved BREEAM In-Use Certifications for 35 properties, 13 ENERGY STAR Certifications, seven Leadership in Energy and Environmental Design certifications and 32 WELL Health Safety Ratings.
+Additionally in 2024, we received the Nareit Leader in the Light Award for sustainability among non-listed REITs.
+These awards are given to REITs that demonstrate leadership in implementing sustainable and socially responsible investment and operating practices, good governance and transparency.
+Over the past year, 23 energy efficiency projects were completed; including an ENERGY STAR certified appliance upgrades, sub-metering and setback implementation, LED lighting upgrades, and HVAC upgrades.
+The on-site solar projects at The Tremont and The Huntington have completed construction.
+The Huntington's solar installation is now operational, while The Tremont's system is pending final activation.
+This project will generate an estimated \$35 per year in revenue.
+We have also conducted energy and water audits to identify efficiency opportunities at five of our properties, and we are evaluating several properties for installation of financially accretive on-site solar.
+We have installed ten electric vehicle chargers at three properties to date with more planned in the future.
+We also engage with our property managers around sustainability on an ongoing basis, including training programs and providing opportunities for recognition.